home

 }

 poll tells us the listening socket can accept without blocking (i.e. that it's ready).
 But it doesn't tell us how many pending connections there are waiting to be accepted.
-Both approaches, looping and not looping, work because poll is always level-trigger.
+Both approaches, looping and not looping, work because poll is always level-triggered.
 This means that poll continues to notify us so long as the socket is ready.
 This is different than edge-triggered which only notifies us when the state changes (we'll learn more about this in future parts).

 Put differently, if there are four connections waiting to be accepted when poll returns, but we only accept one, the next call to poll will re-notify us that our listening socket is ready because of the still-pending three connections.